 Order the menu of the day and to let yourself tempted by the full menu with the dessert.

 Made with fresh and seasonal products, you will taste authentic French meals such as Foie Gras or Boeuf Bourguignon in a typical Parisian bistro setting.
-Try this local delight enjoy a leisurely French meal.
+Try this local delightful restaurant and enjoy a leisurely French meal.
 See other stunning and affordable authentic restaurants in Paris.

 Address: 28 rue de l’Exposition, 75007 Paris, France.